apache/mxnet/docs/tutorials/basic/symbol.md

         self.assign(in_grad[0], req[0], mx.nd.array(y))
 ```

-Here we use `asnumpy` to convert the `NDArray` inputs into `numpy.ndarray`.
-Then
+Here, we first used `asnumpy` to convert the `NDArray` inputs to `numpy.ndarray`.
-using `CustomOp.assign` to assign the results back to `mxnet.NDArray` based on
+Then we used `CustomOp.assign` to assign the results back to `mxnet.NDArray`.
-the value of req, which could be "over write" or "add to".
+It handles assignment based on the value of req, which can be "over write" or "add to".

-Next we create a subclass of `mx.operator.CustomOpProp` for querying the
+Now, we can create a subclass of `mx.operator.CustomOpProp` for querying the
 properties.

 ```python